mechatroner/minimal_gdb/README.md

 * `MinGDBRefreshFile` - refresh breakpoints positions in a vim file.
 Use this in case something went wrong.

 ### In gdb:
-* `synbp` - export new breakpoints from vim, which were set after gdb session has started.
+* `syncbp` - export new breakpoints from vim, which were set after gdb session has started.

 ## REQUIREMENTS: